 Eating a healthy diet is especially important if you have IBD.
 That’s why you’ll work with our registered dietitians to create a healthy eating plan as part of your care.
 By eating specific foods and avoiding others, you can:

 - Replace nutrients you may have lost because of diarrhea and other symptoms

 Our team will also provide regular screenings and well care to ensure you stay healthy and prevent possible IBD complications.
 Your preventive care will include:

 - Cancer screening

-- Strictureplasty: This procedure for patients with Crohn’s disease widens sections in the small intestine that have narrowed because of scar tissue.
+- Strictureplasty: This procedure to treat Crohn’s disease involves widening areas of the intestine that have become too narrow because of a buildup of scar tissue.

 - Colectomy: This procedure involves removing the entire colon.